 This is a playful connection from improvised music

-and composed sequences with the machine instruments of Christof Schläger.
+and composed sequences with the sound machines of Christof Schläger.
 The main connection is the

-natural sound of klassical instruments and the pure acoustic sound of the mechanical machine instruments.
+natural sound of classical instruments and the pure acoustic sound of the mechanical machine instruments.

 It is a meeting between composed moments from the machines and intuitive, fresh responses from the musicians.

 Like three little Ufos the 'Klöpperböden'

 float in space.
 On the surface of the objects many incised tongues can be seen.
 They can be

 struck with the fingers and create a floating sound.
 You can try out the next "UFO" and a small